 about +1.15 volts) which, when activated, inverts the address bit

 the five address bits to the 32 Bank system.
-It is possible to
+These four sockets

 (In the 1980s I installed 11 and 21 bank memory systems, with bank